DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: Introduction

 Recently, novel learning approaches based on standard computer vision algorithms operating on event data achieved competitive results w.r.t. traditional approaches \cite{maqueda2018event,gehrig2019end}.
 However, training standard off-the-shelf deep learning algorithms requires a large amount of data, which is still limited by the novelty of neuromorphic cameras and by their high cost.
 A viable alternative to overcome the scarcity of data are event camera simulators \cite{rebecq2018esim}, which can generate reliable simulated event data.
 Nonetheless, an open research question arise from this approach: \textit{how well simulated data generalize to real data?} This issue has been recently partially addressed in \cite{gehrig2020video} and \cite{stoffregen2020reducing} where authors proposed to reduce the \textit{sim-to-real gap} by acting on \textit{simulator parameters}, i.e., operating at the input level, during the data simulation phase.

 Our insight is that reducing this gap by operating \textit{at feature level}, during training, leads to more transferable representations, enhancing the generalization performance of deep networks.
 With this focus, we propose to leverage Unsupervised Domain Adaptation (UDA) techniques \cite{grl-pmlr-v37-ganin15,da-mmdlong2015learning,loghmani2020unsupervised,da-afnxu2019larger,grandvalet2005semi}, as they are specifically designed to align the distribution of features extracted from the source (simulated) and target (real) domains.
-Extensive results on the object classification task using N-Caltech101~\cite{DBLP:journals/corr/OrchardJCT15} and its simulated version Sim-N-Caltech101 (obtained using~\cite{rebecq2018esim}) prove the effectiveness of the proposed approach.
-In particular, we show that UDA methods are able to fill the gap between the simulated and real event domains, obtaining performance comparable to a model trained on real data.
+Extensive results on the object classification task using N-Caltech101~\cite{DBLP:journals/corr/OrchardJCT15} and its simulated version Sim-N-Caltech101 \cite{gehrig2020video} prove the effectiveness of the proposed approach.
+In particular, we show that UDA methods are able to fill the gap between the simulated and real event domains, obtaining performance comparable to a model trained on real data. {We believe this is a significant step in unlocking event-cameras potential to new tasks, especially those requiring fine-grained annotations, as it enables to exploit the ease of simulation as well as real event sequences that are easy to gather when unlabeled.}

 Our finding unlocks novel potential uses of the event modality even when it is not possible to collect it, or the working dataset does not provide it.
-Thanks to the effectiveness of UDA methods on event-based data, we claim that RGB datasets can be extended with a \emph{simulated} event modality without hinder performance due to the sim-to-real shift.
+Thanks to the effectiveness of UDA methods on event-based data, we claim that RGB datasets can be extended with a \emph{simulated} event modality without hindering performance due to the sim-to-real shift (Figure \ref{fig:teaser}).
 This idea could be critical in many real scenarios, especially in robotics applications where simulated data are often necessary to compensate for the lack of large-scale databases.
-To prove the quality of the simulated events extracted from RGB images, and their effectiveness in real-world applications, we focus on the popular RGB-D Object Dataset (ROD)~\cite{lai2011large} which provides RGB and depth modalities collected with real sensors, paired with its synthetic counterpart, SimROD~\cite{loghmani2020unsupervised}, obtained through digital rendering.
-We enhance both datasets with a simulated event modality, and show how the event modality, even if simulated, achieves remarkable results when used together with RGB data.
+To prove the quality of the simulated events extracted from RGB images and their effectiveness in real-world applications, we focus on the popular RGB-D Object Dataset (ROD)~\cite{lai2011large} which provides RGB and depth modalities collected with real sensors, paired with its synthetic counterpart, SynROD~\cite{loghmani2020unsupervised}, obtained through digital rendering.
+We enhance both datasets with simulated events and show how the event modality, even if simulated, achieves remarkable results when used together with RGB data.